 Whether it’s a warm July evening and your toes sink into the sand, or it’s winter and you’re bundled up in polar fleece, walking hand in hand along Lincoln Memorial Drive is a great thing to do.
 Along the route are little pit stops like Colectivo Coffee’s lakefront café or a custard cone at NorthPoint Custard.
-Bradford Beach’s revitalization in recent years means you can sip a Tiki drink under a thatched-roof hut and watch pro volleyball players slam and spike their way to a win.
-Don’t forget to hunt down less crowded beaches, too: South Shore Park in Bay View hugs Lake Michigan and there is a nice wooded bath along the waterfront; and on the North Shore you’ll find Doctor’s Park and Schlitz Audubon Nature Center in Fox Point, and Klode Park in Whitefish Bay.Continue to 2 of 5 below.
+Bradford Beach’s revitalization in recent years means you can--during the summer months only--sip a Tiki drink under a thatched-roof hut and watch pro volleyball players slam and spike their way to a win.
+Don’t forget to hunt down less crowded beaches, too: South Shore Park in Bay View hugs Lake Michigan and there is a nice wooded bath along the waterfront, and on the North Shore you’ll find Doctor’s Park and Schlitz Audubon Nature Center in Fox Point, and Klode Park in Whitefish Bay.Continue to 2 of 6 below.